Thursday, February 14, 2013

 A man at the back of the room got up, walked out and slammed the door.

-I went on with the class, saying that Marxism had nothing to do with the gulag but showed how changes come from economic interests and helps identify the right enemy.
+I went on with the class, saying that Marxism had nothing to do with the gulag but showed how basic change comes from economic forces, and that understanding them helps identify the enemy correctly.

-The next day the Dean called me in.
-I told him I had freedom of speech.
+The next day the Dean called me in, as the first drawing shows.
+I said that I had freedom of speech.

-A group came up to me and apologized for "Tommy" (whose last name I forget).
+A group came up to me and apologized for "Tommy."

 We became friends, and I invited him over.
-He came in, sat down, put his gun on the table — and fell asleep.
+He came in, sat down, put his gun on my table — and fell asleep.
+That showed the extent of his stress, that it vanished in my presence and that he trusted me.
+Giving a civilian access to his gun could have gotten him fired.

 To get to know the cops, I asked them to write an essay on why they had chosen that profession.
 A certain Richard Wright wrote 30 brilliant pages.

 He came from a town 20 miles from a famous university (Princeton), but when I asked him if he had applied for admission there, he said he had never heard of it.
-He was from the far right he stayed wary of me, but he was one of the most intelligent people I have ever met: Had he come come from a more favored background, he would have had an outstanding career, as a great lawyer for example.
+He was from the far right and stayed wary of me, but he was one of the most intelligent people I have ever met: Had he come come from a more favored background he could have had an outstanding career, as a lawyer for example.

 Leftist students would sit in on the classes.
-We were of the same generation, and would gather to play records and talk:
+They, the cops and I were of the same generation, and would gather to play records and talk:

-The Dean did not forget our encounter, and I did not receive tenure.
-That caused an uproar.*
+The Dean did not forget the encounter the first drawing shows, and I did not receive tenure.
+That caused an uproar.

 The cops did not join the demonstrations (they would have lost their jobs if they had), but stood by and smiled.